Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Top

-Where a staff member has concerns regarding the process undertaken by the supervisor to assess performance and/or perceives bias in the decision on salary movement within the ranges, the following process will apply.
+Where a staff member has concerns regarding the process undertaken by the supervisor to assess performance and/or perceives bias in the decision on movement within a total remuneration range, the following process will apply.

 Step 1: The senior staff member will notify their supervisor of their concerns and an attempt will be made to resolve the matter.